ndlozisandile/sandilendlozi/README.md

-# sandilendlozi
+# Hi y'all , I'm Sandile Ndlozi

-Sandile Ndlozi Profile
+Wait, I'll tell you about myself in a minute.